JD037/holbertonschool-web_front_end/form/README.md

 By the end of this project, you will be able to:

-Create an HTML5 form.
+-Create an HTML5 form.
-Select the appropriate input type for a given requirement.
+-Select the appropriate input type for a given requirement.
-Constrain a form field with regular expressions.
+-Constrain a form field with regular expressions.
-Style form inputs based on their validity and requirement status.
+-Style form inputs based on their validity and requirement status.
-Build a comment form.
+-Build a comment form.
-Construct a simple search form.
+-Construct a simple search form.
-Understand usability and accessibility practices in forms.
+-Understand usability and accessibility practices in forms.

 ## Requirements